wintonjkt/datapower-guide/README.md

   4. Create a server crypto profile to use in an SSL communication.
 Go to menu **Crypto Profile**.
      A crypto profile is used to identify certificate-key pairs in an SSL connection.
 It can also validate presented certificates by using a validation credential object.
      Enter the CryptoID and CryptoValCred created in the earlier steps.
+Uncheck disable SSL version 3.

+  5. Apply the crypto profile to an HTTPS port
+  6. Test the SSL from http://<image_ip>/dp/searchConfig.html